maysahassan/image_classification/readme.md

 Keras
 Numpy

-## To run the project run the deployment code my_UI whic will load the model then you can upload any mole image so it will detect which category and have the result
+## To run the project

+run the deployment code my_UI whic will load the model then you can upload any mole image so it will detect which category is it and have the result

+## contributers

+Maysa AbuSharekh (junior ML engineer at Becode)

+## supervised by

+Louis and Chrysanti (AI coaches at Becode)